 The Sony RX100 family is a pocket-sized camera best suited to travel and family photography, you’d have thought, but with each generation Sony is packing more and more power into this tiny compact.

-The brand new RX100 VII now boasts many of the technologies featured in Sony’s professional A9 mirrorless camera, one of the best mirrorless cameras you can get.
+The brand new Sony RX100 VII (opens in new tab) now boasts many of the technologies featured in Sony’s professional A9 mirrorless camera, one of the best mirrorless cameras (opens in new tab) you can get.
 These two cameras are completely different, of course, and aimed at different markets, but with its 357-point focal-plane phase-detection AF/425-point contrast-detection AF system and viewfinder blackout-free burst shooting at up to 20 frames per second with autofocus and auto-exposure, the RX100 VII does boast the power of a professional sports camera.

 That’s not the Sony’s only trick.
 It also has a ’Single Burst Shooting’ mode that captures 7 images with a single shutter press, at 30fps, 60fps or 90fps.
 It’s like taking a single shot but being able to choose the best from 7 different versions captured a split second apart.